shivam-kumar-shah/one-for-all/README.md

 ## Hosting

-This project is hosted on Cyclic for reliable performance and availability.
+This project is hosted on Cyclic for reliable performance and availability, [here](https://odd-cyan-yak-robe.cyclic.cloud/).

 ## Contributing